-Anderston Phase 4 & 5 is the culmination of nearly ten years of construction at the Anderston Regeneration Masterplan in Glasgow.
-Following the completion of Phases 1-3, CCG commenced works to deliver the final 206 properties of the 542 unit development in 2017 with full completion in summer-2018.
+Anderston Phase 4 & 5 is the culmination of ten years of construction at the Anderston Regeneration Masterplan in the city of Glasgow.
+Following the completion of Phases 1-3, CCG commenced works to deliver the final 206 properties of the five-phase, 542 unit development in 2017 with full completion in summer-2018.

 Prior to beginning construction, the development site, which sits along St Vincent Street and Houldsworth Street in the west of the city, was home to a series of multi-storey blocks that were constructed during the 1970s.
 These homes were deemed to be unsuitable for residents with cramped conditions and extensive damp throughout each of the buildings and with general disrepair throughout, the decision was taken to demolish the apartment blocks and replace them with a modern, energy efficient alternative.

 Phase 4 & 5 comprises five blocks of apartments reaching seven stories with a mix of brick and sandstone used for the elevations, a choice of aesthetic that is representative of the historic nature of the adjacent residential schemes.
 Each flatted block has been constructed around a series of large open spaces and pedestrian routes, delivering on a key aim of promoting connectivity between the opposing ends of Argyle Street from Anderston to Finnieston and the West End, something that was incapable of being delivered via the previous housing typology.
 Pedestrians and cyclists are now afforded with a direct route through the development that is complemented by generous recreational and green spaces uninterrupted by vehicles.